pranavgupte/PGWeekDaySlider/README.md

     [self.view addSubview:self.mySlider];
     ```

-#Important methods which will give you selected days in name and index.
+#Important methods which will give selected days in name and index.

     ```objective-c
     // selected days by name